jsilll/discord-bot/README.md

 # discord-bot
-Discord bot made with discord.py
+Simple Discord bot made made using discord.py
+___
+### Edits:
+ - Cryptocurrency functionality not working at the moment, coindesk api was updated